-- To provide an open space area that facilitates and encourages community participation in formal and informal recreational, cultural and community pursuits and to maximise the use of the lands for these purposes. - To provide facilities that support opportunities for community activities such as, but not limited to, play, physical activity, picnics, nature and biodiversity pursuits and gatherings. - To address specific environmental, heritage and urban design objectives. - To utilise a portion of the Reserve for stormwater management purposes.
+- To provide an open space area that facilitates and encourages pedestrian and bike access/movement, community participation in formal and informal recreational, cultural and community pursuits and to maximise the use of the lands for these purposes. - To manage and preserve the Walter Burley Griffin designed former Hindmarsh Incinerator structure and surrounds. - To provide facilities that support opportunities for community activities such as, but not limited to, play, physical activity, picnics, walking, bike riding, dog exercising, gardening, historic studies, nature and biodiversity pursuits and gatherings. - To address specific environmental, heritage and urban design objectives. - To utilise a portion of the Reserve for stormwater management purposes.